JimmyGuya/loan-approval-prediction/README.md

 - Improve rejection recall through **class balancing techniques**.
 - Deploy model as an **API using Flask/FastAPI**.
 - Optimize feature selection and hyperparameters.
-- Enhance visualization of insights using **advanced Matplotlib and Seaborn plots**.